Elon Phoenix men's soccer: The 1990s: Changes

 Change was not initially kind to the Elon soccer program.
 The program's success of the late 1980s in the NAIA did not carry over into the 1990s in NCAA Division II.

 Head coach Rob Brewer led the Fightin' Christians to winning seasons in 1992 and 1995 with final records of 10-5-2 (5–2) SAC and 9-8 (2–6 SAC), respectively.
 However, those would be the only two seasons in which the team finished with a .500 or better record.

 In 1996, Mike Reilly took over as head coach in 1996 with a transition to NCAA Division I on the horizon.
 In terms of wins and losses, the Fightin' Christians transition was anything but smooth.

 The team struggled in 1996, Reilly's first year at the helm, and the last season in Division II.
-After finishing the season winless, (0-13-2, 0-6-1 SAC) and setting a school record for saves made in a season with 248, the Fightin' Christians said goodbye to the SAC and Division II.
+After finishing the season winless, (0–13–2, 0-6-1 SAC) and setting a school record for saves made in a season with 248, the Fightin' Christians said goodbye to the SAC and Division II.

-Elon now embarked on two NCAA-mandated transition years before it could become a fu l-member of Division I. The Fightin' Christians continued to struggle to find the win column, posting a combined record of 7-27-2 from 1997 to 1998.
+Elon now embarked on two NCAA-mandated transition years before it could become a full-member of Division I. The Fightin' Christians continued to struggle to find the win column, posting a combined record of 7-27-2 from 1997 to 1998.

 The team went 3–14 (0–7 Big South) in 1999, the program's first season as a member of NCAA Division I and the Big South Conference.
 It showed that Elon soccer would have work to do in the years to come in order to compete for championships in Division I. Similar to its newly adopted mascot, the Phoenix, Elon soccer looked to "rise from the ashes" and emerge stronger than ever in the 2000s.